jbatnozic/hobgoblin-engine/README.md

 It is written in C++17 and uses [SFML](https://www.sfml-dev.org/) as the core for many of its features.

-It is tested most thoroughly on Windows (built with MSVC), but as it uses CMake as its build system and only standard language features, it should work with little to no modifications on other platforms where its dependencies work (Linux and MacOS at least).
+It is tested most thoroughly on Windows (built with MSVC), and semi-regularly on Linux and Mac (built with Clang and GCC).
+Basically: It should work without issue on major platforms and major compilers.

 ## Concept
 The idea is that when you're using Hobgoblin, you use it in two parts: The